JuliaAI/EarlyStopping.jl/README.md

 ## Stopping time

-To determine the stopping time for a iterator `losses` of losses, use `stopping_time(criterion, losses)`.
+To determine the stopping time for a iterator `losses`, use `stopping_time(criterion, losses)`.
 This is useful for testing new criteria (see below).
 If the iterator terminates without a stop, `0` is returned.